Awesome-Support/Awesome-Support/readme.txt

 == Changelog ==

 = 6.2.1
-	* We fixed We fixed the issue with the user search.
+	* We fixed the issue with the user search.

 = 6.2.0
 	* We fixed security vulnerabilities in all the plugin.